Make Quick Pickled Beets, Easy and Sugar-Free

 Equipment Notes

-Instant Pot – to boil the beets whole.
-No Instant Pot? you will need a large saucepan to boil beets
+• Instant Pot – to boil the beets whole.
+No Instant Pot?
+You will need a large saucepan to boil beets

-Sauce Pan – to make the brine.
+• Saucepan – a medium pan to make the brine.

-Measuring cups – to accurately measure ingredients for the brine solution
+• Measuring cups – to accurately measure ingredients for the brine solution

-Measuring Jug – I transfer the brine solution to a measuring jug, ensuring every drop is poured into the jars without spills.
+• Measuring Jug – I transfer the brine solution to a measuring jug, ensuring every drop is poured into the jars without spills.

-Mason Jars – or any medium-sized jars with tight-fitting lids.
+• Mason Jars – or any medium-sized jars with tight-fitting lids.

 Step 1: Prepare the Beets

-Wash the beets and trim off the root and stem ends.
+1. Wash the beets and trim off the root and stem ends.
 Either boil the beets or pressure cook them in an Instant Pot (see notes in recipe card on boiling method).

-Lay the beets on the trivet, close the lid, and set the pot to pressure cook on HIGH for 14 minutes.
+3. Lay the beets on the trivet, close the lid, and set the pot to pressure cook on HIGH for 14 minutes.

-Press Cancel and Natural Release for 5 minutes before releasing the pressure.
+1. Press Cancel and Natural Release for 5 minutes before releasing the pressure.

-Open the lid, and check the beets are fork-tender (the juice will run out once you poke a fork into them).
+2. Open the lid, and check the beets are fork-tender (the juice will run out once you poke a fork into them).

-Peel the skin off the beets with your fingers.
+3. Peel the skin off the beets with your fingers.
 Your hands will stain from the beet juice, but it will wash off easily.

 Step 2: Make the Brine

-Let the brine cool for 10 minutes, then transfer it to a measuring jug.
+2. Let the brine cool for 10 minutes, then transfer it to a measuring jug.

 Step 3: Pickle the Beets

-Lay the beets over the pickling spice and fill up the jars, leaving some room at the top.
+2. Lay the beets over the pickling spice and fill up the jars, leaving some room at the top.

-Pour equal amounts of brine into the jars over the beets, covering them entirely.
+3. Pour equal amounts of brine into the jars over the beets, covering them entirely.
 Add extra water if the solution runs out.

-Many beetroot varieties, including choggia, red, white, and yellow beets, are available.
-Use any variety of beetroot for this recipe.
-I prefer to use red beets, which are widely available and come in bulk bags of around 6 beets, perfect for making a few jars of pickled beets.
+You can use any variety of beetroot for this recipe, but I prefer red beets as they are available year-round and sold in bulk bags of around six beets.
+This makes them ideal for preserving, as you can easily create a few jars of pickled beets.

-Why is Beetroot Healthy?
+Why Beets are Healthy?

 Cell Growth and Repair